-The consolidated financial statements include portfolio investments at fair value of \$290.8 million and \$273.8 million at March 31, 2009 and September 30, 2008, respectively.
-The portfolio investments represent 106.8% and 93.0% of stockholders' equity at March 31, 2009 and September 30, 2008, respectively, and their fair values have been determined by the Company's Board of Directors in good faith in the absence of readily available market values.
+The consolidated financial statements include portfolio investments at fair value of \$290.7 million and \$273.8 million at June 30, 2009 and September 30, 2008, respectively.
+The portfolio investments represent 106.6% and 93.0% of stockholders' equity at June 30, 2009 and September 30, 2008, respectively, and their fair values have been determined by the Company's Board of Directors in good faith in the absence of readily available market values.
 Because of the inherent uncertainty of valuation, the determined values may differ significantly from the values that would have been used had a ready market existed for the investments, and the differences could be material.
-The illiquidity of these portfolio investments may make it difficult for the Company to sell these investments when desired and, if the Company is required to sell these investments, it may realize significantly less than the investments' recorded value
+The illiquidity of these portfolio investments may make it difficult for the Company to sell these investments, it may realize significantly less than the investments' recorded value.

 The Company classifies its investments in accordance with the requirements of the 1940 Act.
-Under the 1940 Act, "Control Investments" are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to maintain greater than 50% of the board representation; and, "Affiliate Investments" are defined as investments in companies in which the Company owns between 5% and 25% of the voting securities.
-Under the 1940 Act, "Non-Control/ Non-Affiliate Investments" are defined as investments that are neither Control Investments nor Affiliate Investments.
+Under the 1940 Act, "Control Investments" are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to maintain greater than 50% of the board representation; "Affiliate Investments" are defined as investments in companies in which the Company owns between 5% and 25% of the voting securities; and "Non-Control/ Non-Affiliate Investments" are defined as investments that are neither Control Investments nor Affiliate Investments.